-This page allows you to enable the settings for Multiple Super Ring and Rapid Dual Homing.
+This page allows you to enable the settings for Rapid Super Ring and Dual Homing II.

-New Ring: To create a Rapdis Super Ring.
-Jjust fill in the Ring ID which has range from 0 to 31.
-If the name field is left blank, the name of this ring will automatically naming with Ring ID.
+New Ring: To create a Rapid Super Ring.
+Just fill in the Ring ID which has a range from 0 to 31.
+If the name field is left blank, the name of this ring will automatically named with RingID.